MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | Name | **Role** |
     | Value | **Infra** |

-1. Navigate back to the storage account blade and note that tag is not automatically assigned to the storage account.
+1. Navigate back to the storage account blade.
+Review the **Overview** information and note that the new tag was not automatically assigned to the storage account.

 #### Task 2: Enforce tagging via an Azure policy

+In this task, you will assign the built-in *Require tag and its value* policy to the resource group and evaluate the outcome.

 1. In the Azure portal, search for and select **Policy**.